 Pension transfers can be complicated and there are a lot of things to think about before going ahead.
 You need to consider your own situation carefully and in some cases take regulated financial advice.

 Is transferring a pension a good idea?

-If you’re thinking about transferring a current pension into a new personal pension plan or self-invested personal pension (SIPP), we’ve set out seven key questions for you to consider.
+If you’re thinking about transferring a current pension into a new personal pension, stakeholder pension, or self-invested personal pension (SIPP), we’ve set out seven key questions for you to consider.
 But remember, whether a transfer is suitable or not will very much depend on your individual circumstances and objectives.
 This information can’t cover everything you’ll need to think about but it can help you to start.

 If the scheme you’re thinking about transferring out of is a workplace defined benefit pension scheme and the value of your pension benefit is more than £30,000 you will have to take professional advice from a regulated financial adviser.